mhcrnl/ogcalc/doc/qt-building.rst

 using the autotools without any prior experience.
 I would definitely recommend trying out :program:`cmake` first.

 However, don't let my experiences influence you too greatly.
+The above discussion is necessarily brief, and does not go into any of the systems in great depth; it would be worth considering your requirements researching them all in detail before committing to one, since this may be a major commitment with many implications, some of which may not be immediately obvious.
 Look at the examples, try them all, and compare them for yourself.
 Also consider that these are simple examples; think about how each would differ when you also factor in keeping them updated and maintained in a bigger, changing, codebase.